SINGLE SUBJECT CREDENTIAL PROGRAM POLICIES

 Due to the demands of courses and fieldwork in the credential program, the Department of Secondary Education does not recommend that candidates substitute teach.

-Student teachers may substitute for their Master Teacher in case of his/her absence for a reasonable number of days in the semester, provided the student holds an emergency permit AND prior approval has been given by the University Supervisor and the Master Teacher.
+Student teachers may substitute for their Cooperating Teacher in case of his/her absence for a reasonable number of days in the semester, provided the student holds an emergency permit AND prior approval has been given by the University Supervisor and the Cooperating Teacher.
 Candidates who hold a 30-day substitute permit may be allowed to substitute and count that time as student teaching only under the following conditions:

 · Student teachers may substitute during the first semester of the credential program; however, these hours cannot be counted towards the 160 hours of observation required for SED 640.

 · Substituting during second semester is ONLY permitted with authorization from the Student Placement Coordinator and then only for a limited number of hours per week.

 · Student teachers must continue student teaching their regular classes while substituting during the second semester.
 The Cooperating teacher, who will be absent, must make arrangements for another school employee to cover the class if the student teacher teaches in a second Cooperating teacher’s classroom.